About Tofino Community & Stewardship

 Get involved

 Looking for opportunities to help with local habitat restoration projects, beach clean-ups, or by participating in workshops held in the community or virtually?
-There are a few events that are easy to join, like sap planting with the West Coast Triple Plank and the Backroads Cleanup, both put on by Redd Fish Restoration.
+There are a few events that are easy to join, like sapling planting with the West Coast Triple Plank or the Backroads Cleanup (both of which are put on by Redd Fish Restoration).
 Multiple beach cleanups happen throughout the year.
 Educational opportunities are available with the Raincoast Education Society.
 Follow these organizations on social media to find out about upcoming events.

 (pictured: beach cleanup participant at a Surfrider Pacific Rim event; a tree planter with Redd Fish Restoration Society)